Kiwka/tinymce-link-verification/readme.md

 Link plugin for TinyMCE with url verification
 ===================================

-This plugin brings HTML5 placeholder attribute functionality for the TinyMCE editor.
+This plugin helps create url modal window for adding Url as a default one with additional functionality: possibility verify url accordingly to the provided pattern and to change text label on the controllers.

 Usage
 -----